egunadi/dsci554-a1/README.md

 The landing page showcases two visualizations, laid out side-by-side with thumbnails and a brief description.

-### display (e.g., layout)

-### grouped bars - created using d3

-#### the information presented (e.g., explanatory text to facilitate the comprehension of the datasets presented)

-- Used for wages data
+### Average Indonesian Monthly Wage by Year and Gender

-  - A grouped bar chart showing average Indonesian monthly wage by year and gender.
+This is a d3 grouped bar chart showing average Indonesian monthly wage by year and gender.
 From 1999-2018, wages have increased for both females and males.
 The wage disparity between the two genders persists consistently throughout these years.

-#### the charts (e.g., choice of form and visual encodings, axes, etc.)

-- If there are two or more sets of categories for which we want to show amounts, we can group or stack the bars (Chapter 6).
-- Proportions can be visualized as pie charts, side-by-side bars, or stacked bars (Chapter 10).
-- Grouped bars are used to visualize multiple sets of proportions.
-Grouped bars work well as long as the number of conditions compared is moderate (in this case two).

-### line graph - created using Google Charts

-#### the information presented (e.g., explanatory text to facilitate the comprehension of the datasets presented)

-- Used for life expectancy data
+A grouped bar chart was chosen since it both shows amounts (in this case, monthly wage) and proportions (in this case, comparing wages between men and women).

-  - Life Expectancy at Birth Year based on Country
+### Life Expectancy at Birth Year based on Country

-  - A line graph projecting life expectancy at birth from 1950-2100 for Indonesia and USA.
+This is a Google Charts line graph projecting life expectancy at birth from 1950-2100 for Indonesia and USA.
 Over time, the disparity between the two countries seem to converge at the 80-90 year age-range.

-#### the charts (e.g., choice of form and visual encodings, axes, etc.)

-- When the x axis represents time or a strictly increasing quantity such as a treatment dose, we commonly draw line graphs (Chapter 13).
-- We often have multiple time courses that we want to show at once.
-- Figure 13-6 represents an acceptable visualization of the preprints dataset.
-However, the separate legend creates unnecessary cognitive load.
-We can reduce this cognitive load by labeling the lines directly (Figure 13-7).
-I have also eliminated the individual dots in this figure, for a result that is much more streamlined and easy to read than the original starting point, Figure 13-5.
+A line graph was chosen since we are interested in how life expectancy changes over time (the x axis).
+Having grown up in both Indonesia and USA, I was interested in comparing time courses for these two countries.

 ## Running the project